etorkia/MCHammer.jl/docs/src/manual/3_time_series.md

 ```@example Stochastic

-#In probability theory, a martingale is a sequence of random variables (i.e., a stochastic process) for which, at a particular time, the conditional expectation of the next value in the sequence, given all prior values, is equal to the present value.
-(Wikipedia)
+#For example a gambler with 50 dollars making wagers of 50 dollars, 10 times using

-#For example a gambler with 50 dollars making wagers of 50 dollars, 10 times using the double or nothing strategy.
+#the double or nothing strategy.

 println(marty(50,10))